deepsquare-io/ClusterFactory/web/docs/getting-started/02-setting-up-repository.md

 # 2. Setting up your repository for GitOps

-To enable GitOps and be able to follow the updates of the ClusterFactory CE repository, you should [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the [ClusterFactory CE repository](https://github.com/SquareFactory/ClusterFactory-CE) or create a private copy, so you could use Argo CD on your own repository.
+To enable GitOps and be able to follow the updates of the ClusterFactory repository, you should [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the [ClusterFactory repository](https://github.com/SquareFactory/ClusterFactory) or create a private copy, so you could use Argo CD on your own repository.

 ## 1. Fork the repository